laxmi26/scala/README.md

 1. Install docker in the preferred way for your OS.

-2. In this directory: docker build ./  -t adpro
+2. In this directory: docker build ./  -t adpro (this takes some time the first time around)

-3. docker run -t adpro sbt
+3. docker run -ti adpro

 (you can also run a shell and git to checkout repos, use a text editor, etc)

+Running sbt for the first time, and the compilation for the first time will be slow (appropriate versions of the compiler and libraries are downloaded).
+You need to be online

+The course bitbucket repo is already cloned in ./2019-fall-adpro/

+You may want to modify the Dockerfile to clone your own fork instead (so that you can push out changes).